 - 3. Institutions continue to treat equity, diversity and inclusion as outreach and public relations rather than structural change and deep individual and collective social conditioning that have to be actively identified, reorganized, and re-shaped.
 Remarkably, Dancemakers has committed itself to transparency and community accountability.
 The values of transformation that the Board adopted form a good, solid starting point.
 And yet, at the same time, Dancemakers has made problematic choices.
 From the start, and still throughout the two years of this research process, Dancemakers has referred to this work as outreach and public relations.
-Dancemakers (and most cultural groups including Artistic Intelligence) continue to create ableist cultures and spaces.
 How do we model a transparent practice of observing to peers and institutions the behaviours, choices and language that make it hard to trust them?
 How do staff and institutions model the effective humility and responsive practice that make engagement, trust and vulnerability worthwhile?
-Artist-researcher Shaista Latif contests whether institutions can ever be trusted, when they continue to co-opt language and ideas to maintain power.
-While that may seem true until experience proves otherwise, part of working toward better futures is to help each other become more practiced and skillful in humanizing the experience of working with(in) institutions for everyone. - 4.
+Artist-researcher Shaista Latif .
+We propose that just as we've become more practiced in mindfully raising humans, calling in sexist microaggressions, or modeling what to do when we are told we've misaddressed someone with incorrect pronouns, there are ways to be pro-active and humanize the experience for everyone. - 4.
 Many cultural institutions no longer know how to bring in large audiences consistently, and meaningfully, in accordance with their level of annual public funding.
 Unlike many other dance organizations serving comparable audiences and artistic communities, Dancemakers receives stable annual operating funding, and higher funding levels overall.
 There is no reason to continue support cultural institutions if they remain irrelevant to contemporary audiences and population demographics.
 Helping artists bring work to a public is a core element of Dancemakers mission and reason for their public funding support.
 To maintain their public support, cultural institutions have to actively re-centre the role of audiences and community populations in their work.
 If pound for pound, they are not doing it better, public funding should be re-distributed to those who do serve the public.